 Siddhartha Bose

-Siddhartha’s work has appeared internationally in Fulcrum (USA), The Literary Review (USA), Voice Recognition: 21 Poets for the 21st Century (Bloodaxe, UK, 2009) Dear World and Everyone in It: New Poetry in the UK (Bloodaxe, 2012), Out of Bounds: British Black and Asian Poets (Bloodaxe, 2012) and The HarperCollins Book of English Poetry (HarperCollins, India, 2012).
-Siddhartha’s debut book, Kalagora, appeared in 2010 (Penned in the Margins, UK).
-He has been featured on BBC 4 (TV), BBC Radio 3 and was dubbed one of the ‘ten rising stars of British poetry’ by The Times.
-He has performed at festivals and venues like Latitude, Alchemy, DSC South Asian Literature Festival, the British Council Showcase (Norwich ‘12), New York University, Southbank Centre, and Ronnie Scott’s.
+Siddhartha’s poetry has appeared internationally in Voice Recognition: 21 Poets for the 21st Century (Bloodaxe, 2009), Dear World and Everyone in It: New Poetry in the UK (Bloodaxe, 2012), and The HarperCollins Book of English Poetry (HarperCollins, India, 2012).
+He has been featured on BBC Radio (Radio 3, Asian Network, Radio London) and on BBC 4 (TV), the Evening Standard, the Guardian, the TLS, and was dubbed one of the ‘ten rising stars of British poetry’ by The Times.
+He has been a featured author at festivals and venues like the Edinburgh International Book Festival, Latitude, Alchemy, the British Council Showcase (Norwich ’12), Berlin Poetry Hearings, Turku Poetry Week (Finland), New York University, Royal Festival Hall, Ronnie Scott’s, and the House of Lords among others.

 What people say